Oil gains as Saudi stands by OPEC cuts, U.S. drilling drops

 (GRAPHIC: U.S. oil rig count link: tmsnrt.rs/2V1n5mN)

-(Graphic: Russian, U.S. & Saudi crude oil production link: tmsnrt.rs/2EUHeFO).
+(Graphic: Russian, U.S. & Saudi crude oil production link: tmsnrt.rs/2EUHeFO)

-(Graphic: U.S. crude exports surge to record link: tmsnrt.rs/2NW392C).
+(GRAPHIC: U.S. crude exports surge to record link: tmsnrt.rs/2NW392C)

-Reporting by Noah Browning; Additional reporting by Henning Gloystein; editing by Louise Heavens and Alexander Smith
+Reporting by Noah Browning; Additional reporting by Henning Gloystein; editing by Alexander Smith and David Evans